HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: Protocol

-The on-chain program checks that the stored blinded binding, stored asset descriptor, stored epoch label, and quoted amount for the intent equal $(\rho_i, a_i, e_i, v_i)$, verifies the proof, and then either releases exactly $v_i$ units of $a_i$ directly to $\beta_i$ or performs an immediately following relayed withdrawal of exactly $v_i$ units of $a_i$ to $\beta_i$. \item After the release transaction succeeds on-chain and reaches the required confirmation depth, $\mathcal{R}$ marks the intent as claimed in its off-chain database. \end{enumerate}
+The on-chain program first checks that the intent is in the \texttt{FUNDED} state, checks that the stored blinded binding, stored asset descriptor, stored epoch label, and quoted amount for the intent equal $(\rho_i, a_i, e_i, v_i)$, verifies the proof, atomically marks the intent \texttt{CLAIMED}, and then either releases exactly $v_i$ units of $a_i$ directly to $\beta_i$ or performs an immediately following relayed withdrawal of exactly $v_i$ units of $a_i$ to $\beta_i$.
+Replaying the same transaction after this transition must fail before proof verification or before any value transfer. \item After the release transaction succeeds on-chain and reaches the required confirmation depth, $\mathcal{R}$ marks the intent as claimed in its off-chain database. \end{enumerate}

-Because the proof binds $\texttt{intentId}_i$, $\rho_i$, $a_i$, $v_i$, and $\beta_i$, the protocol is front-running resistant: a miner or mempool observer may copy the transaction, but successful verification still routes only the quoted asset and amount to $\beta_i$, not to an attacker-chosen address.
+Because the proof binds $d_{\mathsf{dep}}$, $c_i$, $\texttt{intentId}_i$, $\rho_i$, $a_i$, $v_i$, $\beta_i$, $T_{\mathsf{exp}}$, and $n_i$ either as explicit public inputs or verifier-fixed public constants, the protocol is front-running resistant: a miner or mempool observer may copy the transaction, but successful verification still routes only the quoted asset and amount to $\beta_i$, not to an attacker-chosen address.
+The nonce $n_i$ provides replay-domain separation inside the claim message; it does not replace the on-chain idempotency check that enforces one terminal claim per \texttt{intentId}.

 If a deposit address accidentally receives funds beyond the quoted amount $v_i$, that surplus is outside the intended claim relation and requires a separate recovery policy.
 The claim path itself does not silently sweep extra balance to the claimant.